-24.22 Is Hazelcast secure
+24.20 Is Hazelcast secure?

-Hazelcast supports symmetric encryption, secure sockets layer (SSL) and Java Authentication and Authorization Service (JAAS).
+Hazelcast supports symmetric encryption, secure sockets layer (SSL), and Java Authentication and Authorization Service (JAAS).
 Please see the Security chapter for more information.

-24.23 How can I set socket options
+24.21 How can I set socket options?

-Hazelcast allows you to set some socket options such as SO\KEEPALIVE, SO\SNDBUF, SO\RCVBUF using Hazelcast configuration properties.
-Please see hazelcast.socket.\ properties explained at the Advanced Configuration Properties section.
+Hazelcast allows you to set some socket options such as SO_KEEPALIVE, SO_SNDBUF, and SO_RCVBUF using Hazelcast configuration properties.
+Please see hazelcast.socket. properties explained in the Advanced Configuration Properties section.

-24.24 I periodically see client disconnections during idle time
+24.22 I periodically see client disconnections during idle time?

-In Hazelcast, socket connections are created with SO\KEEPALIVE option enabled by default.
+In Hazelcast, socket connections are created with the SO_KEEPALIVE option enabled by default.
 In most operating systems, default keep-alive time is 2 hours.
-If you have a firewall between clients and servers which is configured to reset idle connections/sessions, make sure that firewall's idle timeout is greater than TCP keep-alive defined in OS.
+If you have a firewall between clients and servers which is configured to reset idle connections/sessions, make sure that the firewall's idle timeout is greater than the TCP keep-alive defined in the OS.